joaovicente/beautiful-jekyll/_posts/2018-02-12-event-driven-with-spring-rest-kafka-and-mongodb.md

 At this point the application should be producing the `author-created` event every time the `create-author` command is received.

-To try this it out ensure you have Kafka running (`docker-compose -f docker-compose-kafka.yml up`)
+To try this it out ensure you still have Kafka running (rememeber ... `docker-compose -f ../docker-compose-kafka.yml up`)

 And build/run the application again